Temperature-regulated construction of hierarchical titanosilicate zeolites†

-Titanosilicate zeolites are an important class of heterogeneous catalysts widely used in several catalytic processes.
-The creation of hierarchical titanosilicate zeolites (e.g., TS-1 with MFI structure) is of great interest which can promote the mass transportation and molecular accessibility of the reactant molecules.
-Herein, we presented a temperature-regulated method to construct anatase-free hierarchical TS-1 zeolite catalysts by utilizing a two-step hydrothermal crystallization strategy with tetrabutylammonium hydroxide (TBAOH) as the sole organic structure directing agent.
-The two-step crystallization process, i.e., initial crystallization at lower temperature followed by secondary crystallization at higher temperature, afforded the incorporation of more active Ti species into TS-1 as well as the formation of hierarchical structures resultant from the layer-stacking growth manner.
-The prepared hierarchical TS-1 zeolite catalysts showed superior catalytic performance in the oxidative desulfurization of bulky organosulfur compound dibenzothiophene compared with the microporous counterpart, giving a higher turnover number (23.5 vs. 1.7).
-The temperature-based kinetic regulation approach offers an effective way to the construction of hierarchical titanosilicate zeolite catalysts with controllable active Ti atoms.
+Titanosilicate zeolites are an important class of heterogeneous catalysts that are widely used in several catalytic processes.
+The construction of hierarchical titanosilicate zeolites (e.g., TS-1 with an MFI structure) is of great interest as they can promote the mass transportation and molecular accessibility of reactant molecules.
+Herein, we presented a temperature-regulated method to construct anatase-free hierarchical TS-1 zeolite catalysts by utilizing a two-step hydrothermal crystallization strategy with tetrabutylammonium hydroxide (TBAOH) as the sole organic structure-directing agent.
+The two-step crystallization process, i.e., initial crystallization at lower temperature followed by secondary crystallization at higher temperature, afforded the incorporation of more active Ti species into TS-1 and the formation of hierarchical structures resulting from the layer-stacking growth.
+The prepared hierarchical TS-1 zeolite catalysts showed superior catalytic performance in the oxidative desulfurization of bulky organosulfur compound dibenzothiophene compared with their microporous counterpart, giving a higher turnover number (23.5 vs. 1.7).
+The temperature-based kinetic regulation approach offers an effective way to construct hierarchical titanosilicate zeolite catalysts with controllable active Ti atoms.